P. F. Strawson: Personal life

 After serving as a captain in the Royal Electrical and Mechanical Engineers during World War II, Strawson married Ann Martin in 1945.
 They had four children, including the philosopher Galen Strawson.

-P. F. Strawson lived in Oxford all his adult life and died in hospital on 13 February 2006 after a short illness.
+Strawson lived in Oxford all his adult life and died in hospital on 13 February 2006 after a short illness.
 He was the elder brother of Major General John Strawson.

 His obituary in The Guardian noted that "Oxford was the world capital of philosophy between 1950 and 1970, and American academics flocked there, rather than the traffic going the other way.
 That golden age had no greater philosopher than Sir Peter Strawson."

 In its obituary, The Times of London described him as a "philosopher of matchless range who made incisive, influential contributions to problems of language and metaphysics".
 The author went on to say:

 Few scholars achieve lasting fame as dramatically as did the philosopher Sir Peter Strawson.
 By 1950 Strawson, then a Fellow of University College, Oxford, was already a respected tutor and a promising member of the group of younger Oxford dons whose careful attention to the workings of natural languages marked them out as 'linguistic' philosophers.
 [He published] extraordinary papers, which are still read and discussed more than 50 years later and which are prescribed to tyros as models of philosophical criticism.

 His portrait was painted by the artists Muli Tang and Daphne Todd.